 - Erase the pencil marks.

-- Color in the drawing with colored pencils.
+- Color in the drawing with colored pencils or paint.

-- Go back and add any finishing touches, usually with colored pencils or pens.
+- Go back and add any finishing touches with stamps, stickers, or other embellishments.

 That's all there is to it.
 It's really simple to do.